slabstech/llm-recipes/python/reconaissance/README.md

         - Puzzles for encryption or secret passing on unencrypted  amatuer radio.

     - Task 7 - LLM Agent Setup
+        - Radio Operator
+        - Logistics
+        - Food
+        - Doctor
         -
+        - How does it respond to different scenarios .

 ---